Sofi1805/cs-1030-hadzik-classroom-cs1030_website-CS1030_website/index.md

 ---

 <h1>Sofia Franco</h1>
 <p>Hi everbody!
-My name is Sofia Franco, I am from Quito,Ecuador and this is my second semester at weber state University.
-My mayor is cibersecurity.I enjoy learning and having a little bit more of comprehesion of what my mayor is about.
-My parents have been working on cibersecurity for a long time so I will be the second generation working on this type of mayor.</p>
+My name is Sofia Franco.
+I am from Quito,Ecuador and this is my second semester at Weber state University.
+My major is cybersecurity.I enjoy learning and having a little bit more of comprehesion of what my major is about.
+My parents have been working on cybersecurity for a long time so I will be the second generation working on this type of major.</p>

  ![2003][def]